 - One Representative from every Academic Department and the Library (16)

 April 25, 2022

 Find our annual curricular and administrative reports from the Division of Academic Affairs.

 Included here is graduate and undergraduate institutional survey data.
-If the survey data you are seeking is not included here or you would like this data disaggregated, contact Cate Kaluzny at firstname.lastname@example.org for further assistance.
+If the survey data you are seeking is not included here go to our archived information or if you would like this data disaggregated, contact Cate Kaluzny at email@example.com for further assistance.

 Fitchburg State University administers surveys to our alumni at one, three, and five years post-graduation.
 Here are our most recent results from 2019 and 2020.

 - Third-Year Alumni Feedback (2016-17 Graduates) (PDF)

 - Third-Year Alumni Feedback (2015-16 Graduates) (PDF)